Curry dazzles from deep, Warriors take 2-0 NBA Finals lead | New Country 923

 Kerr went with 7-foot big man McGee to start in place of Kevon Looney — McGee’s 10th career start in the postseason.

-McGee scored the first four points of the game as Golden State made its initial seven shots and 10 of 11.
-That included Thompson’s steal from James at the 3-point line leading to Green’s dunk moments later and a Cleveland timeout down 15-6 at the 8:14 mark.
+McGee scored the first four points as Golden State made its initial seven shots and 10 of 11.

 Another key role player, Shaun Livingston, made his five field-goal tries for 10 points to give Golden State a lift in the first half after making all four of his shots Thursday.